 (In thousands except Fisca Percent

-percentages) 2009 2008 Change
+percentages) 2010 2009 Change

-Other operating expenses Percentage of \$ 21,340 \$ 22,614 (5.6)%
+Other operating expenses Percentage of \$ 21,413 \$ 21,340 0.3%

-total revenues 9.4% 9.9%
+total revenues 8.6% 9.4%

-Other operating expenses primarily include facilities-related costs, technical materials, computer-related expenses and depreciation and amortization of property, equipment and leasehold improvements.
-The decrease in other operating expenses was primarily due to a decrease of \$536,000 in technical materials, a decrease of \$368,000 in occupancy expense and a decrease of \$346,000 in computer expense.
-These decreases were all part of our continuing efforts to manage our cost structure by reducing discretionary spending and negotiating favorable agreements with our vendors.
+Other operating expenses include facilities-related costs, technical materials, computer-related expenses and depreciation and amortization of property, equipment and leasehold improvements.
+Other operating expenses remained relatively consistent with the prior year due to our continuing efforts to manage our cost structure by reducing discretionary spending and negotiating favorable agreements with our vendors.